Signed Into Law

 Which agencies enforce HB5033?

-HB5033 is enforced by Texas Commission on Environmental Quality (TCEQ) and Department of Public Safety (DPS).
+HB5033 is enforced by Department of Public Safety (DPS) and Texas Commission on Environmental Quality (TCEQ).

 Q

-The compliance urgency for HB5033 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5033 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q